cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 | 32..255 | (Unassigned)    |
 {: #fpnoconttbl2 title='Simple Values'}

-The 5-bit values of 25, 26, and 27 are for 16-bit, 32-bit, and 64-bit
-IEEE 754 binary floating-point values {{-fp}}.
-These floating-point values are encoded in the additional bytes of the appropriate size.
-(See
-{{half-precision}} for some information about 16-bit floating point.)

 An encoder
 MUST NOT encode False as the two-byte sequence of 0xf814, MUST NOT encode True as the two-byte sequence of 0xf815,